citcheese/ODBParser/README.md

 Features
 -------------
-In terms of identifying databases you can:
+To identify databases you can:
 * query Shodan and BinaryEdge using all possible paramters (filter by country, port number, whatever)
-* specify single database or single database and index
+* specify single IP address
 * load up file that has list of IP addresses
-* paste list of IP addresses from cipboard
+* paste list of IP addresses from clipboard

+Other features:
-This will also keep track of all the IP addresses and databases you have queried and will check to make sure you haven't already queried the IP.
-But if you want to connect to server you have already connected to, you have that option.
+* keep track of all the IP addresses and databases you have queried along with info about each server.

-See the odbconfig.py file to specify your parameters, because really name of the game is getting data YOU care about.
-I provided some examples in the config file.
-Play around with them!
+* maintains stats file with number of IP's you've queried, number of databases you've parsed and number of records you've dumped
+* convert dumps you already have to CSV

 The minimum size database script will dump is 40 documents and max is <b>800000</b>, but you can set flag to grab database with unlimited number of documents if you like.
 Just be careful.
 If you don't set "nolimit" flag, script will create file with indices/collections that were too big along with a couple 5 entries from the index so you can take a look and see if want to grab them later.

 Customization
 -------------
+See the odbconfig.py file to specify your parameters, because really name of the game is getting data YOU care about.
+I provided some examples in the config file.
+Play around with them!
+You can:

 * specify what index or collection names you want to collect by specifying substrings in config file.
 For example, if have the term "client", script will pull index called "clients" or "client_data."
 I recommend you keep these lists blank as you never know what databases you care about will be called and instead specify the fields you care about.
 * specify what fields you care about: if you only want to grab ES indicdes that have  "email" in a field name, e.g."user_emails", you can do that.
 If you want to make sure the index has at least 2 fields you care about, you can do that too.
 Or if you just want to grab everything no matter what fields are in there, you can do that too.
 * specify what indices you DON'T want e.g., system index names and others that are generally used for basic logging.
 Examples provided in config file.
 * override config and grab everything on a server
+* specify output (default is JSON, can choose CSV)